Getting Started¶

 5. Configuration¶

-: Recommended to avoid low rate limits, or else requires gh
+- GH_TOKEN: Recommended to avoid low rate limits, or else requires gh to be installed.

 - Caching: By default, it caches your repos in a user-specific cache directory.